-The Company is a majority-owned subsidiary of Cellectis.
-As of June 30, 2022, Cellectis owned 51.3 percent of the Company's issued and outstanding common stock.
+The Company's largest shareholder is Cellectis.
+As of September 30, 2022, Cellectis owned 51.2 percent of the Company's issued and outstanding common stock.
+Cellectis' ownership was diluted to 49.1 percent in October 2022 following the sale of shares under the ATM Facility.

 Cellectis has certain contractual rights as well as rights pursuant to the Company's certificate of incorporation and bylaws, in each case, for so long as it maintains threshold beneficial ownership levels in the Company's shares.
+See "Risk Factors-Although Cellectis and its affiliates hold less than a majority of the Company's outstanding common stock, Cellectis possesses certain rights that prevent other stockholders from influencing significant decisions."